swilson27/MREs_for_Chris/README.md

 # Your Project Name

 Explain what this codebase is for; goals, usage, papers, resources etc., here.
+This README should answer any questions you think you might get bored of being asked by other users, and anything you have ever struggled to remember (e.g. how to set it up).

-This repository was based on a template at https://github.com/clbarnes/pymaid-template .
+This repository was based on a template at https://github.com/navis-org/pymaid_template .

 ## Template usage

-This section can be deleted once read, but please keep the above attribution line.
+This section and below can be deleted once read.
+Modify the above but please keep the attribution line.

 ### First use